Peter Borthwick: Publishing career

 Borthwick was editor of The Morning Post from 1848 until his death in 1852.
 This paper was noted for its outspoken support of Lord Palmerston's foreign policy.

-Later life
+Death and burial

 Borthwick died on 18 December 1852 and is buried in the Church of the Holy Trinity in Brompton, but has a memorial on the tomb of his wife Margaret in Brompton Cemetery, London.
 The grave lies at the eastmost end of the main east–west path.

 Personal life

 He married Margaret Colville, who died on 13 November 1864, aged 59 years.

 Their son was Algernon Borthwick, 1st Baron Glenesk, who took over as editor of The Morning Post on the death of his father.